-Table 3-1 below summarises population statistics for the State, Kildare and the Rathmore and Newtown EDs.
-The percentage population increase has been calculated between the Census periods of 2006 to 2011, 2011 to 2016 and 2016 to 2022.
+Table 3-1 below summarises population statistics for the State, Kildare and the Rathmore and Newtown EDs within which this S37L application is located.
+The percentage population increase has been calculated between the Census periods of 2006 to 2011, 2011 to 2016 and 2016 to 2022 where the latter census data is currently available.
 Generally consistent increases in population were observed in the State, Kildare and the Electoral Division areas over the Census periods of 2006 to 2022 with subsequent lower rates of population increase observed in the period of 2011 to 2016.
 The population of Rathmore ED decreased slightly over the Census periods of 2011 to 2022.
 During these periods, the population increased in the county, regionally and nationally.
 Population increase in Newtown was experienced over the same period.